hepplerj/jekyll-blog/_posts/2011-01-02-the-rubyist-historian-flow-control.markdown

 <em>See something that's wrong?
 Examples that don't work?
 Explanations that are unclear or confusing?
 Embarrassing typographic errors?
 Drop me an email at jason.heppler+feedback at gmail and I'll fix things right up!</em>

 <em>Topic structure, examples, and explanations for the Rubyist Historian are inspired by, credited to, and drawn from Stephen Ramsay and his course Electronic Text.</em>

+**UPDATE 2012-12-21**: Thanks to Brooke Lester for pointing out a typo in the final code example.
+The problem has been corrected.